 "An infectious form of the virus was released from the cells," she tells WebMD.
 "We were surprised by that.
 We had already shown that certain kinds of chemotherapy could induce release of a form of EBV, but none would allow the infectious virus to be released.

-Kenney's colleagues also measured Epstein-Barr virus blood levels in 29 patients with rheumatoid arthritis, 12 with polymyositis, and 47 with Wegener granulomatosis (both are relatively rare inflammatory diseases).
+Kenney's colleagues also measured Epstein-Barr virus blood levels in 29 patients with rheumatoid arthritis, 12 with polymyositis, and 47 with granulomatosis with polyangiitis (both are relatively rare inflammatory diseases).
 Some were taking methotrexate; some were taking other immune-suppressing medications.